microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 {{< fluid_bundle_loader idPrefix="dice-roller"
     bundleName="dice-roller.2021-09-24.js" >}}

 In the DiceRoller app, users are shown a die with a button to roll it.
 When the die is rolled, the Fluid Framework syncs the data across clients so everyone sees the same result.
-There are four major parts to creating a Fluid application like this:
+There are four major parts to creating a Fluid application:

 1. [Setting up the application](#setting-up-the-application).
 2. [Creating a Fluid container](#creating-a-fluid-container).